vanreality/nf_autogluon_ft/README.md

 To use the scripts, ensure the following dependencies are installed:

 - Nextflow
-- Singularity (Optional, if running in containerized environments)
+- Singularity (Optional – for containerized environments)
-- AutoGluon (Optional, if not running in containerized environments)
+- AutoGluon (Optional – if not using Singularity)

 Install Nextflow
 ```bash